Anthrocon/www/content/registration/index.md

 {{< center >}}### Dealer and Dealer Assistant membership{{< /center >}}

-A Dealer membership allows a member all the benefits of an Attending membership, as well as the ability to purchase a Dealer Table, and admission to the Artists &amp; Dealers Social on Friday night.
+A Dealer membership allows a member all the benefits of an Attending membership, as well as the ability to purchase a Dealer Table, and admission to the Artists & Dealers Social on Friday night.
 Dealer+Sponsor and Dealer+Supersponsor memberships are also available, giving the benefits of Sponsor and Supersponsor levels to Dealers!

 ***Dealer Assistants will purchase their own badges separately.*** Dealer Registration for 2024 requires a passcode, which is available on [**our Dealers page**](https://www.anthrocon.org/dealers)**.** Without this passcode, you will be unable to apply for a Dealer Membership or Table.